harness/developer-hub/docs/platform/2_Delegates/delegate-concepts/delegate-overview.md

 ### Delegate tags

-When Harness makes a connection via its Delegates, it will select the best Delegate according to [How Does Harness Manager Pick Delegates?](#how_does_harness_manager_pick_delegates).
+When Harness makes a connection via its Delegates, it will select the best Delegate according to [How  Harness Manager Picks Delegates](#how-harness-manager-picks-delegates).

 To ensure a specific Delegate is used by a Harness entity, you can add Tags to Delegates and then reference the Tags in commands and Connectors.